 Tea means Indian Masala Chai

 There is an eruption of memories of countless moments of sipping of chai – the golden beverage which has the power of starting conversations, sharing joy, uniting friends and families and may be we can stretch this to uniting the diverse land that is India.
 The passion with which people cutting across all strata embrace this drink is unparalleled.
+Let us celebrate international tea day with some nice hot masala chai.

 Drink Tea anywhere